As Fast As Possible

 In the end, most people wouldn’t even notice the difference between 1ms and 4ms, so you should get either an IPS or a VA panel display depending on your preference.
 But if you mostly play fast and competitive FPS games, stay clear of the VA panels.

-We’ve left out OLED displays which have the fastest response time speed (less than 0.1ms) but for now, there are no OLED monitors except a few very expensive ones aimed at the high-end professional designers.
+We’ve left out OLED displays which have the fastest response time speed (less than 0.1ms) but for now, there are no OLED monitors except for a few very expensive ones aimed at the high-end professional designers.

 In the past, monitors did have noticeably slower response times.
 Nowadays, if you need a monitor for everyday use, casual gaming, and such, you should avoid getting a TN panel display because you can get an IPS or VA monitor at basically the same price but with much more vibrant colors and wider viewing angles.